suszanna/webappPresentation/README.md

 # webappPresentation
-WebApp presentation for Interactive Histogram using slider and arrow keys as input, output to plot in real time
+WebApp presentation for Interactive Histogram using slider and arrow keys as input.
+The output modifies the bins of the histogram in real time.
+Data used is the Volcano data from R archives.
+Plotly is good to show same Volcano data with surface mode.
+Here, we use hist().

+Presentation using Rstudio Presenter and RPubs.
+The webapp still image here is of the app's output & is accesssed by the Presenter from this site.